1986 Elite Eight Team To Be Honored At Halftime Of the Lafayette Game

-Last year, Saunders helped Navy improve its win total for the second straight season and the team doubled its conference win total from the previous season.
-Navy ranked 57th in the country in scoring defense and had the second-lowest turnover total in school history.
+In 2013-14, Saunders helped Navy improve its win total for the second straight season and the team doubled its conference win total from the previous season.
+Navy ranked 57th in the country in scoring defense and had the third-lowest turnover total in school history.

 In 2012-13, the Midshipmen improved by five wins from the previous season, ranking as the ninth-best single-season improvement in school history.
 Saunders played a vital role in game-planning and was instrumental in the development of Navy's youngsters as the freshman class set the school record for percentage of points scored by a freshman class in a season.

-An outstanding recruiter who works tirelessly on the road, Saunders has injected young talent in the program at Navy, lending a hand in the recruitment of several of Navy's freshmen and sophomores.
+An outstanding recruiter who works tirelessly on the road, Saunders has injected young talent in the program at Navy, lending a hand in the recruitment of several members of Navy's roster.

 Prior to his arrival at Navy, Saunders spent the previous two seasons at Princeton, where he served as the director of basketball operations.
 Saunders helped the Tigers to the 2011 Ivy League Championship and NCAA Tournament berth, where Princeton would lose in the second round to eventual Final Four participant Kentucky, 57-53.
 During the 2011-12 season, Princeton finished with a 20-12 record, reached the CBI Tournament quarterfinals and finished third in the Ivy League with a 10-4 league mark.